Searching for details:

 The author of this page will appreciate comments, corrections and imagery related to the subject.
 Please contact Anatoly Zak.

-Soyuz resumes crew flights after launch failure, arrives at ISS
+Soyuz resumes crew flights after launch failure

 A month and a half after a nerve-racking launch accident and the risky emergency landing of the Soyuz MS-10 mission, another Soyuz spacecraft lifted off with a fresh crew in the latest attempt to staff the International Space Station, ISS, with the three members of Expedition 57 and 58.
 A Soyuz-FG rocket launched the mission from Baikonur Cosmodrome on Dec.
 3, 2018, at 14:31 Moscow Time (6:31 a.m.
 EST).